Azure-Samples/active-directory-dotnet-native-multitarget/README.md

 To run this entire sample you will need:
 - An Internet connection
-- A Windows machine (necessary if you want to run the Windows Phone, Windows Store, or WPF apps)
+- A Windows machine (necessary if you want to run the Windows Store or WPF apps)
 - An OS X machine (necessary if you want to run the iOS app)
-- Visual Studio 2013 (recommended) or Xamarin Studio
+- Visual Studio 2015 (recommended) or Xamarin Studio
 - An Azure subscription (a free trial is sufficient)
 - A Xamarin Business subscription (a [free trial](http://developer.xamarin.com/guides/cross-platform/getting_started/beginning_a_xamarin_trial/) is sufficient)
 - [Xamarin for Windows](https://xamarin.com/download), which includes Xamarin.iOS, Xamarin.Android, Visual Studio Integration (recommended for this sample), and optionally Xamarin Studio (in lieu of Visual Studio).